How Modern Treasury Invented Event Locking

 This design creates change amplification.
 If you need to refactor some function that validates these attributes, how can you be so sure that it doesn’t create problems elsewhere?
 And if you add a new item in the enum set, how can you be so sure that every function that validates that attribute are refactored appropriately?

 You test, of course.
-But test becomes overwhelming, because enums, like concurrency, are prone to state space explosion:
+But testing becomes overwhelming, because enums, like concurrency, are prone to state space explosion:

 So while concurrency might be difficult to reason about, I don't think it's because of a fault in our brains.